Law School Admission Test: History

-The LSAT was the result of a 1945 inquiry of Frank Bowles, a Columbia Law School admissions director, about a more satisfactory admissions test that could be used for admissions than the one that was in use in 1945.
-The goal was to find a test that would correlate with first year grades rather than bar passage rates.
-This led to an invitation of representatives from Harvard Law School and Yale Law School who ultimately accepted the invitation and began to draft the first administration of the LSAT exam.
+In 1945, Frank Bowles, a Columbia Law School admissions director, asked whether a better law school admissions test could be developed to replacing Columbia Law School's admission exam.
+The goal was to find a test that would correlate with predicted first-year grades rather than bar passage rates.
+Representatives from Columbia Law School, Harvard Law School and Yale Law School ultimately began to draft the test used as the first administration of the LSAT exam.
 NYU, in correspondence by memorandum, was openly unconvinced "about the usefulness of an aptitude test as a method of selecting law school students," but was open to experimenting with the idea, as were other schools that were unconvinced.
-At a meeting on 10 November 1947, with representatives of law schools extending beyond the original Columbia, Harvard, and Yale representatives, the design of the LSAT was discussed.
-At this meeting the issue of a way to test students who came from excessively "technical" backgrounds that were deficient in the study of history and literature was discussed but no method was adopted.
-The first administration of the LSAT followed and occurred in 1948.
+The design of the LSAT was discussed on 10 November 1947, at a meeting of representatives of law schools extending beyond the original Columbia, Harvard, and Yale representatives.
+Although the issue of a how to test students from primarily "technical" backgrounds thought to be deficient in the study of history and literature was discussed, no method was adopted.
+The first administration of the LSAT occurred in 1948.

 From the test's inception until 1981, scores were reported on a scale of 200 to 800; from 1981 to 1991, a 48-point scale was used.
 In 1991, the scale was changed again, so that reported scores range from 120 to 180.

 Online test

 Due to the COVID-19 pandemic, The Law School Admission Council created the LSAT-Flex.
 The LSAT-Flex is an online proctored test that was first administrated during May 2020.
 While the normal LSAT test consisted of four sections plus an experimental section (1 section of logic games, 1 section of reading comprehension, 2 sections of logical reasoning, and an additional random section), the LSAT-Flex consists of three sections (1 section of logic games, 1 section of reading comprehension, and 1 section of logical reasoning).
 Though the LSAT-Flex contains one less section than the normal LSAT test, the LSAT-Flex is scored on the normal 120–180 scale.
 After June 2021, the name LSAT-Flex was dropped and the test was again referred to as just the LSAT, though the format continued to be used through the testing cycle that ended in June 2022.
-Beginning with the August 2022 administration, LSAC reintroduced an experimental section, having the test consist of three sections plus an experimental section (1 section of logic games, 1 section of reading comprehension, 1 section of logical reasoning, and an additional random section).
+Beginning with the August 2022 administration, LSAC reintroduced an experimental section, having the test consist of three sections plus an experimental section (one section of logic games, one section of reading comprehension, one section of logical reasoning, and an additional random section).
 The writing section is also administered online.